gjoseph92/snakebench/README.md

 **Don't forget to manually clean up the clusters when you're done with them!**

+### Profiling

+You can profile workers using the `--pyspy` flag.
+This will create a directory per test, and write profiles from each worker into it.

 ### Driving actions locally

 [`act`](https://github.com/nektos/act) is very useful for testing and running GitHub actions locally.
 For this sort of thing, usually you don't need to run tests that actually create clusters, so you can change the `pytest` line `test.yaml` to `pdm run pytest tests/test_test.py` or something.